Market Review: Completed

-- draft determination on quantitative Standard settings for a combined Queensland sub-network.
+Final determination on Standard settings for a combined Queensland sub-network

-Draft determination on Standard settings for a combined Queensland sub-network
+was published concurrently with the draft determination on Standard settings for a combined Queensland sub-network.

 On 20 August 2020 the Panel published a consultation paper for the review.
 The consultation paper outlined the key issues and questions the Panel will consider when determining the Standard, as well as the proposed process and timeframes for the review.